nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

     undefined
 );

-// Add class to RDF part of the document so we can find it again. await ng.sparql_update(
+// Add a class to the RDF part of the document so we can find it again. await ng.sparql_update(
     session_id,
     `INSERT DATA { GRAPH <${documentId}> {<${documentId}> a <${APPLICATION_CLASS_IRI}> } }`,